soasis/text/documentation/source/design/lucky 7.rst

 Breaking it Down
 ----------------

-The first three typedefs are what let internal and externel machinery know what kind of values you expect out of the ranges that go into the ``decode_one`` and ``encode_one`` function calls:
+The first three typedefs are what let internal and external machinery know what kind of values you expect out of the ranges that go into the ``decode_one`` and ``encode_one`` function calls:

 - ``code_unit`` - the input for decoding (``decode_one``) operations and the output for encode operations.
 - ``code_point`` - the input for encode operations and the output for decoding (``decode_one``) operations.